Purina vs Royal Canin cat food: Which one should you pick?

-The benefits of this is that your cat is getting a clean and reliable source of protein, with very little in the way of artificial preservatives.
-Furthermore, Purina is transparent regarding the sourcing of its ingredients, so you’re left in no doubt as to what’s in your cat’s food, and what’s gone into creating it.
+The benefit of this is that your cat is getting a clean and reliable source of protein, with very little in the way of artificial preservatives.
+Furthermore, Purina is transparent regarding the sourcing of its ingredients, so you’re left with no doubt as to what’s in your cat’s food, and what’s gone into creating it.

 One of the big issues with Purina is that although they have a good reputation, they tend to be lacking in consistency when it comes to the quality of their products, with some clearly being head and shoulders above others in terms of ingredients.

 Take Friskies as an example.
 Yes, it's super affordable and that's a huge plus if you find that the higher-end lines in the Purina range simply aren't accessible to you due to cost.
 But what you gain in affordability can be lost when it comes to quality, with Friskies containing animal by-products instead of real meat and with a dose of artificial flavors to top it all off.

 When it comes to Royal Canin, part of what makes the brand so appealing is the way that each formula has been specially tailored to meet specific conditions.
 One such example is the Gastrointestinal Fiber Response Dry Cat Food, which has been proven to help relieve constipation suffered by many cats.